MSLNZ/msl-package-manager/docs/new_package_readme.rst

    python condatests.py -l

-List the conda environment_\s that include "dev" in the environment_ name and then exit
+List the conda environment_\s that include *dev* in the environment_ name and then exit

 .. code-block:: console